RedHatInsights/insights-core/CONTRIBUTING.md

 ### Mappers

-- Mapper is properly documented per the :ref:`documentation_guidelines` and should include
+- Mapper is properly documented and should include:
    - Example input
    - The resulting data structure represented by the mapper
    - Mapper usage is clear to a user with some knowledge of the domain without needing to examine the code itself